Skip Navigation

 Because at a time when things are slowing down or you're seeing some type of interruption in your income, the last thing you want to do is have to cut back on the way you operate your business.
 It's not enough funds coming in to cover your day-to-day operations, so that's why it's important to not only focus on what you need to run your household, but also what you need to keep your business going, that way you can bring in more income.

-Whatever group you find yourself in, just make sure that you're saving this emergency fund in a savings account or CD.
+Whatever group you find yourself in, just make sure that you're saving this emergency fund in a savings account or certificate.
 You don't want this money to be subject to any additional risk, you want it to be there waiting for you when you need it the most.